Eddie Frierson: Matty

-Eddie Frierson performs as Christy Mathewson in his one-man show "Matty" at Keystone College in Factoryville, Pennsylvania.

 Frierson's award-winning one-man show Matty: An Evening With Christy Mathewson, directed by fellow voice actor Kerrigan Mahan, is built around Hall of Fame baseball pitcher Christy Mathewson.
 Frierson has taken the show across the country, including Off-Broadway in New York, and National Public Radio named it one of the 10 best shows of the New York theatre season.
 He won Drama-Logue Awards as both an actor and writer during the show's Los Angeles engagement.
 He has performed the show in Mathewson's hometown of Factoryville, Pennsylvania, at the pitcher's alma mater Bucknell University, and at the Baseball Hall of Fame.

 Frierson has formed The Mathewson Foundation, dedicated to the preservation of American History through baseball.
 He plans to focus those efforts and locate the Foundation in Factoryville.
 Also in the works for Frierson are the first true biographies of Christy, both in book form and for the big screen.